Protea convexa: Ecology

-The plant grows on the northern slopes of arid, rocky kloofs (dry ravines) at altitudes of 1,100 to 1,500 metres.
+The plant grows on the northern slopes of arid, rocky kloofs (dry ravines) at altitudes of 1,100 to 1,500 m.
 It exclusively grows in a fynbos habitat in the wild, in substrates derived from either sandstone or quartzite.

 The adult specimens of this protea are killed when they are caught in the wildfires which periodically pass through the native habitat, but the seeds can survive such events.
 Its flowers bloom in Spring, from August to November, with the peak in October.
 Pollination occurs through the visits of either rats, mice, birds or insects.
 The seeds are stored in the fruit after becoming ripe, and the fruit are themselves stored in the old, dried, fire-resistant inflorescences, which are persistently retained on the plant after senescence.
 The inflorescences open one to two years after flowering after fires have passed through the land.
 When released from their capsules, the seeds are eventually dispersed by means of the wind.